- Divisional Opportunities

 For more information on these opportunities or the application process, contact the Residential Life Office, 111 Carkoski Commons, 507-389-1011.

 Student Leadership Development & Service-Learning promotes student development through co-curricular programs at Minnesota State University, Mankato.
-The major areas of activity include: the IMPACT Team, Campus Programming Board, Fraternities and Sororities, Student Organizations, AmeriCorps, Jumpstart, Service-Learning volunteers, and the Stunting and Men's Stunting cheer teams.
+The major areas of activity include: the Student Events Team, Campus Programming Board, Fraternities and Sororities, Student Organizations, AmeriCorps, Jumpstart, Service-Learning volunteers, and the Stunting and Men's Stunting cheer teams.
 Graduate assistants work with one or two of these areas during their first year in the office.
 A second year graduate assistant will have an opportunity to gain experience working with other areas.
 All of the assistantships offer opportunities to supervise budgets ranging from $5,000 to $50,000, advise students on program planning, assist in developing policies, and provide leadership development opportunities for students.
 Other activities requiring graduate assistantship involvement include budget preparation, supervision, and staff/student training.

 These graduate assistantships provide a training ground for work in a variety of settings.
 One learns organizational and advising skills, how to impact the growth and development of students, and how to work professionally with a wide variety of people.
 The enthusiasm and energy of the student body provides for a fun and exciting experience in the Student Leadership Development & Service-Learning Office.
 For more information on these opportunities or the application process, contact Student Leadership Development & Service-Learning, 173 Centennial Student Union, 507-389-6076.